 Digital Governance & Standards

-The primary objective in developing these guidelines is to provide collaborative centralized governance for the ongoing development, deployment, delivery and maintenance of Davidson College’s digital image in order to achieve a unified look for official college web pages and digital properties and to consistently present and elevate the Davidson brand through defined and standardized processes, roles, responsibilities and practices.
+The primary objective of these guidelines is to provide collaborative centralized governance for the ongoing development and maintenance of Davidson College’s digital image in order to create an optimal user experience and achieve uniformity that elevates the Davidson brand.

 The website, davidson.edu, and all other digital properties created and managed within the Davidson domain are the sole property of Davidson College.
 While certain faculty and staff members will have access to edit certain portions of these properties, create new content, and remove old content, the website and all its sub-sites remain the property of the college.